tidyverse/dplyr/tests/testthat/_snaps/mutate.md

     Error <dplyr:::mutate_error>
       Problem with `mutate()` column `y`.
       i `y = mean`.
-      x Input `y` must be a vector, not a function.
+      x `y` must be a vector, not a function.

 ---